smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnFileRemoved/index.md

 Purpose
 : Inform the HMI that a file has been removed from a shared folder by an application.

+When a file is requested to be removed by an application, SDL will notify the HMI that the file has been removed.

+!!!
+MAY

+If the named file that was removed was an app icon, the HMI may want to reset the app icon it was displaying to a default app icon.

+!!!

+!!!
+NOTE

+SDL notifies the HMI about removing files only if the files were located in the HMI's shared folder.

+!!!

 ### Notification